axibase/atsd/rule-engine/notifications/slack.md

 The bot account can be used both to deliver notifications to end users, as well as to react to messages received by the bot itself.

-To receive incoming messages, configure an [outgoing webhook](outgoing-webhook-slack.md).
+To process incoming messages, configure an [outgoing webhook](outgoing-webhook-slack.md).
 The [webhook](outgoing-webhook-slack.md) integration requires ATSD server to be reachable from Slack API servers.

 ## Testing Rule